COMPASSION CULTIVATION TRAINING©

 CCT is designed to support anyone who wants to cultivate compassion for themselves and for others.
 This includes parents, caregivers, educators, healthcare professionals, therapists, executives, public servants, and people in a wide range of professions and life contexts.

-If you are interested in learning more about Compassion Cultivation Training© or joining a 2019 session, please contact Laura.
+If you are interested in learning more about Compassion Cultivation Training©, please contact Laura or consider joining a free information class before the next session of CCT begins.
+Learn more here.

-A Fearless Heart: How the Courage to Be Compassionate Can Transform Our Lives, Thupten Jinpa, Compassion Cultivation Training Founding Faculty Member
+A Fearless Heart: How the Courage to Be Compassionate Can Transform Our Lives, Thupten Jinpa, Lead Author, Compassion Cultivation Training©